sourcegraph/handbook/content/ce/onboarding.md

   - Take on your first support ticket
   - Give SG 101, 102 (internal certification)
     - 10 Step Demo Certification
+  - Add yourself to the Customer Engineer field in Salesforce for all of your [accounts](https://docs.google.com/spreadsheets/d/1EbAlUlMoZU-M2haRj0DoW3E7h7KG2D0vwLX3PlwL-h0/edit#gid=154354692) (make sure to update associated Oppurtunities as well)

 - Weeks 3-4
   - Give a campaigns demo